 You should be able to eat and drink lots of the same things as before your operation, but everyone reacts to food and drink in different ways.

-There may be certain things you're told not to eat or drink depending on the type of stoma you have.
-In general you should aim to eat regular well-balanced meals and drink lots of water, particularly in the first few weeks and months after your surgery.
-Remember that the consistency of your poo can change and you can still become constipated (find it difficult to poo) or have diarrhoea (loose, watery poo).

-Some drugs, including painkillers, can cause constipation so you may be told to eat more fibre (such as wholemeal and wholegrain breads, cereals and pasta) to help with this.
-You might also find that certain foods or drinks (such as alcohol) produce more wind from your stoma than others.
-Some foods are also harder to process (such as apple peels or nuts).
+There may be certain things you are told not to eat or drink depending on the type of stoma you have.
+In general you should aim to eat regular wellbalanced meals and drink lots of water, particularly in the first few weeks and months after your surgery.
+Remember that the consistency of your poo can change and you can still become constipated or have diarrhoea.
+Some drugs including painkillers can cause constipation so you may be told to eat more fibre (such as wholemeal and wholegrain breads, cereals and pasta) to help with this.
+You might also find that certain foods or drinks (such as alcohol) produce more wind from your stoma than others, and some foods are harder to process (such as apple peels or nuts).
 It might help to keep a food diary to look for patterns and symptoms so that you can work out the best balance of food and drink for you.
+"Most people think they drink lots of water when in fact they don't!
+I kept count of the number of glasses I drank and aimed for a daily target."
+Irene

-My stoma nurse advised me of the dos and don'ts but I told them I was going to try what I'd normally eat and drink with a food diary and extra stoma bags (I'm not one for rules!)
+"I found that eating soft apricots or drinking prune juice were simple ways to ensure that the poo stayed soft enough to pass easily."
+"My stoma nurse advised me of the dos and don'ts but I told them I was going to try what I'd normally eat and drink with a food diary and extra stoma bags (I'm not one for rules!)
 We've had a few giggles!
 When I tried fizzy drinks, my bag popped with the gas (it was empty!) and nuts are not the best.
 I struggle with white bread and foods that cause wind as everyone can hear!
 But everyone reacts to foods differently.
 I can eat salads and fruit, which others can't."
+Helen "I was very conscious of it causing a problem with my clothing but it was fine.
+At first tunic tops were a blessing, with stretchy leggings!"
+Pauline Do I have to wear different clothes?